cesarvspr/IP-country-checker/README.md

 At startup the application will setup a server application on port :8013 (can be easily changed).
 Both should be done in less than 5 seconds.
 Then dataset is scraped from web and loaded inside runtime memory.
 A cron job will run everyday at 00:30 to sync with the latest dataset available.

+### Why store in memory during runtime?

+This application has response times between 4~3ms, due to not been necessary to access any external database.